Functional PCA with Covariate Dependent Mean and Covariance Structure: MODELING ASTRONOMICAL LIGHTCURVES

-\section{Modeling Astronomical Lightcurves}
+\section{MODELING ASTRONOMICAL LIGHTCURVES}

 In astronomy, a lightcurve is a time series of the observed brightness of a source, e.g., a star or galaxy.
-Some astronomical sources vary in brightness over time, and these variations can be used to classify the type of source or infer its properties, e.g., the period of star pulsations (from which additional physical insights can be gained).
+Lightcurves are useful because some astronomical sources vary in brightness over time, and these variations can be used to classify the type of source or infer its properties, e.g., the period of star pulsations (from which additional physical insights can be gained).
 One type of variable source is an eclipsing binary system, which is a system of two stars orbiting each other.
 Many stars visible to the eye are in fact eclipsing binary systems.
-If the orbits of the two stars lie in the plane that also contains our line of sight then, viewed from Earth, the stars will alternately eclipse each other.
-The stars cannot usually be resolved, but the eclipses block some of the light from reaching us and create periodic dips in the observed lightcurve.
+If the orbits of the two stars lie in the plane that also contains our line of sight then the stars will alternately eclipse each other from our perspective.
+Binary stars cannot usually be resolved, but the eclipses block some of the light from reaching us and create periodic dips in the observed lightcurve.
 These characteristics can be used to distinguish eclipsing binary sources from other variable sources and help us to infer properties of the two stars, e.g., their relative masses.